abhilashjp/lookupapp/docs/how-to-verify/vat-uk.md

 ## How to verify VAT number in UK online ?

 You can check the validity of an VAT number from the HMRC Website for free.
 You can access the HMRC VAT lookup service [here](https://www.tax.service.gov.uk/check-vat-number/enter-vat-details/).
+You should submit your VAT number alng with the number you wish to verify in case you wish to get an acknowledgement number

 <table align="center" border="0px" border-color="#dedede"><tr><td>
   <img src="/docs/img/verify/uk-hmrc-vat-verification.PNG" alt="UK VAT lookup" title="UK VAT lookup"/>